 Something that you will enjoy as a reward for completing the shots can help you to not hesitate or delay in the shots.

-10. Have a dedicated pouch for on the go shots.
+11. Have a dedicated pouch for on-the-go shots.

-There were a few times where we weren’t home for my shots.
-In those instances I had a cute pouch for the medicine, syringes, needles, and alcohol swabs.
+There were a few times when we weren’t home for my shots.
+In those instances, I had a cute pouch for the medicine, syringes, needles, and alcohol prep pads.

 When I got home I would put the used needle into the disposal container.